scalawithcats/scala-with-cats/src/pages/codata/scala.md

 ```

 Once again we could make this a `final` method.
 In this case it's probably more justified as it's difficult to imagine a more efficient implementation.

-This illustrates the difference between the theory and craft level.
-Data and codata are distinct at the theory level.
-However Scala, like most programming languages conflates the two.

 Data and codata are both realized in Scala as variations of the same language features of classes and objects.
 This means that, when implemented, each can have properties of the other.
 We cannot, for example, define an algebraic data type without also defining names for the fields within the data and thus defining destructors.
 This is the same in most languages, which don't make a hard distinction between data and codata.